 Use a wire link across the Fuel Pump Relay socket (pins 30/51 and 87) for a few seconds to prime the Fuel Rail, then disconnect the link.

 Disconnect the HT lead between the coil and distributor ( at the coil, preferably!).
+You need to leave the coil and ignition amplifier connected so that the ECU will see the ignition firing pulses.

-Once satisfied that the Fuel Rail pressure is holding (ie no leaking injectors), reconnect any ONE injector plug.
+Once satisfied that the Fuel Rail pressure is holding (i.e. no leaking injectors), reconnect any ONE injector plug.

 Observing the Pressure Gauge, crank the engine.
 Every time the connected injector fires, the rail pressure will drop a little.
 Note the trend of the gauge (i.e. by how much it falls every time the injector fires - this will give you a reference point for the others).